yujuan-zhang/feature-representation-for-LLMs/README.md

 If our work has contributed to your research, we would greatly appreciate it if you could cite our work as follows.
 Please note that while this citation related to the article has been accepted for publication, it has not yet been formally published.
 We are pre-releasing the citation in accordance with the journal's policy, and this page will be updated once the article is officially online.
 Thank you for your understanding and support.

-Zeyu Luo, et al. Interpretable Feature Extraction and Dimensionality Reduction in ESM2 for Protein Localization Prediction.
-Briefings in Bioinformatics. https://doi.org/10.1093/bib/bbad534.
+Zeyu Luo, Rui Wang, Yawen Sun, Junhao Liu, Zongqing Chen, Yu-Juan Zhang, Interpretable feature extraction and dimensionality reduction in ESM2 for protein localization prediction, *Briefings in Bioinformatics*, Volume 25, Issue 2, March 2024, bbad534, https://doi.org/10.1093/bib/bbad534.

 If you are using the ESM-2 model in your project or research,  please refer to original work completed by the authors: Lin, Z., et al., Evolutionary-scale prediction of atomic level protein structure with a language model. bioRxiv, 2022: p.
 2022.07.20.500902.